Guided reading: Introduction

-There is a lack of research on Guided Reading, but some studies have found it to be beneficial for students.
+There is a lack of research on Guided Reading but some studies have found it to be beneficial for students.
 In South Africa, The Literacy Leadership Project were able to let four Foundation Phase teachers implement Guided Reading for students of the Aregorogeng Primary School.
 Over the course of eight months, results were able to demonstrate an improvement in student's engagement and motivation on literacy.
 Another study from Canada indicated that about 80% of 25 middle school students who received Guided Reading had an increase in reading proficiency.

-Although there are positive aspects to this type of reading instruction, there are also two main challenges that exist at every grade level.
+Although, there are positive aspects to this type of reading instruction, there are also two main challenges that exist at every grade level.
 According to Irene Fountas and Gay Su Pinnell, "some students will work on very basic reading skills such as word analysis and comprehending simple texts" while other students may be working on more advanced reading skills and strategies with increasingly challenging texts.
 In addition, "all students need instructional support so they can expand their competence across a greater variety of increasingly challenging texts".
 Thus, it takes a lot of strong planning and organization from the part of the teacher in order to successfully implement Guided Reading so that it meets the needs of all learners.
 Simultaneously, "a teacher's goal is to strive to provide the most effective instruction possible and to match the difficulty of the material with the student's current abilities.
 Materials should provide a challenge that is 'just right' for the students".
 Guided Reading is a complex approach and teachers are essential in the development and execution of a Balanced Literacy program.

 A critical component of the Reading Workshop is text selection; it must be purposeful and have the needs of the learners in mind.
 According to Fountas and Pinnell, as a teacher reads "a text in preparation for teaching, you decide what demands the text will make on the processing systems of the readers."
-Texts should not be chosen to simply teach a specific strategy.
-Rather, the texts should be of such high quality that students can apply a wide range of reading comprehension strategies throughout the reading.
+Texts should not be chosen to simply teach a specific strategy but rather, the texts should be of such high quality that students can apply a wide range of reading comprehension strategies throughout the reading.
 "One text offers many opportunities to learn; you must decide how to mediate the text to guide your students' learning experiences".